-B.B.A. students may simultaneously complete a second baccalaureate degree in a major outside of business.
-Students interested in a double major should contact the Undergraduate Office in the Cox School in 252 Maguire Building and the appropriate representative of the dean of the school in which the second degree will be earned.
+B.B.A. students may simultaneously complete additional major(s) and/or minor(s) outside of business.
+Interested students should contact the Undergraduate Office in the Cox School in 252 Maguire Building and the appropriate representative of the dean of the school in which the additional major/minor will be earned.